apache/sling-tooling-jenkins/README.md

 The scripts found in this folder are used to create the Jenkins jobs listed at https://builds.apache.org/view/S-Z/view/Sling/

+The master branch of this module is pulled directly from the Jenkins builds, no deployment step is required to activate changes.

 See https://cwiki.apache.org/confluence/display/SLING/Sling+Jenkins+Setup
 for more info.